Iran says it has detained U.S.-based opposition leader over 2008 bomb attack

 Television showed a video of a man identifying himself as Sharmahd and giving his date of birth.
 The man was later shown with a blindfold, saying: "They needed explosives and we provided it."
 Tondar did not confirm the detention.
 In reaction to what it said were reports of Sharmahd's "abduction", the group said on its website it did not confirm "stories being told by various networks".

-However, it said in an earlier posting on social media that "Tondar .. will continue to fight even in the absence of a commander".
-The U.S. State Department did not immediately respond to a request for comment.
+However it said in an earlier posting on social media that "Tondar ... will continue to fight even in the absence of a commander".
+A U.S. State Department spokeswoman said on Saturday that the U.S. government was "aware of reports related to the detention of Mr. Sharmahd.
+The Iranian regime has a long history of detaining Iranians and foreign nationals on spurious charges.
+We urge Iran to be fully transparent and abide by all international legal standards."

 Based in Los Angeles, the little-known Kingdom Assembly of Iran, or Tondar, says it seeks to restore the Iranian monarchy that was overthrown by the 1979 Islamic revolution.
 It runs pro-Iranian opposition radio and television stations abroad.
-According to the group's website, Sharmahd is an electronics engineer born in 1955.
-The website said he is Iranian-German and lived in Germany before moving to Los Angeles in 2003.
+According to the group's website, Sharmahd is an Iranian-German electronics engineer who was born in 1955 and lived in Germany before moving to Los Angeles in 2003.

-It said Iranian intelligence had aborted several other plots in more recent years, including one, at an unspecified date, to blow up the shrine of Ayatollah Ruhollah Khomeini, the late founder of the Islamic Republic.
+It said Iranian intelligence had prevented several other plots in more recent years, including one, at an unspecified date, to blow up the shrine of Ayatollah Ruhollah Khomeini, the late founder of the Islamic Republic.
+'VIOLENCE-PRONE' GROUP

 In 2019, Iran detained Ruhollah Zam, a Paris-based journalist turned activist, after apparently luring him to neighbouring Iraq, according to Iranian media reports at the time.
 Zam was sentenced to death on security charges in June.
 Sharmahd's detention came at a time of particularly tense relations between longtime foes Washington and Tehran.